cesarderio/reading-notes/class7.md

 * The order in which the computer executes statements in a script.

-* Code is run in the order that it is given, unless there are conditionals and/loops.
+* Code is run in the order that it is given, unless there are conditionals and/or loops.

 * There are many control structures, including conditionals, loops and functions.